 Snag a corner spot at Dolores Park Café, a neighborhood joint with prime real estate off 18th and Dolores in San Francisco.
 With large windows facing Dolores Park and Bi-Rite, you and your kiddo will enjoy taking in the sights and sounds of this hip San Francisco hood.
 And your little one can choose from a variety of eats from their Just for Kids menu, from their cheesy mini-pizza on Leadbetter’s English muffin to PB & Homemade Jelly sandwich.
 And of course, one of the city’s best playgrounds (Dolores Park) is just up the block.

-With locations in the Marina, Lower Pacific Heights, SoMa, and Hayes Valley, Grove Cafe makes it easy for the San Francisco stroller set to warm their tummies before or after a day on the town.
-Cozy with mismatched chairs, rustic wood furniture, and a fireplace, it’s a friendly place to warm cold fingers and when it’s nice out, there’s outdoor seating, too.
+With locations in the Fillmore, Yerba Buena, and Hayes Valley, The Grove makes it easy for the San Francisco stroller set to fill their tummies before or after a day on the town.
+Cozy with mismatched chairs, rustic wood furniture, and a fireplace, it’s a friendly place to warm cold fingers, and when it’s nice out, there’s outdoor seating, too.
 And changing tables in both men’s and women’s restrooms make it easy to share diaper duty.

 Julie’s Coffee & Tea

 Local neighborhood spots like Julie’s in Alameda make it easy to get out and take a break over a steaming mug accompanied by an organic lemon ginger scone with Devonshire cream.
 At Julie’s, kids love the warm and colorful décor indoors, complete with a sofa area, and the cozy garden out back.
 They even sell kid-sized tees for little Julie’s fans.